Duncan Petrie

 I graduated from Falmouth University in 2022 with a degree in Marine and Natural History Photography.

-See some recent photography or recent writing.
+See my recent photography or a recent story.

 Contact me at duncanpetrie1@gmail.com